phpstan/phpstan-symfony/README.md

 ## Ignore container service checks for tests

 Inside tests maybe inlined or private container services are accessed.
-To disable the ruleset for test directory follwoig can be added to the `phpstan.neon` file:
+To disable the ruleset for `tests` directory following can be added to the `phpstan.neon` file:

 ```neon
 parameters: